saipednekar/To_do_App/README.md

 # json-server
-jason server port is 5000
+json server port is 5000

 #About the webapp